 - 6 Tablespoons (86g) unsalted butter, cold and cubed

-- optional: fresh fruit, maple syrup, and/or confectioners’ sugar for topping
+- optional: maple syrup and/or confectioners’ sugar for topping

 - Whisk the eggs, milk, cinnamon, brown sugar, and remaining vanilla together until no brown sugar lumps remain.
-Pour over the bread.
-Cover the pan tightly with plastic wrap and stick in the refrigerator for 3 hours – overnight.
+Pour evenly over the bread.
+Cover the pan tightly with plastic wrap and refrigerate for at least 3-4 hours and up to 24 hours.
 Overnight is best.

 - Preheat oven to 350°F (177°C).
 Remove pan from the refrigerator.